karmacoma/lisk-rake/README.md

 ### Withdrawals

-The ```withdraw_funds``` task allows you to withdraw a specific amount from one of the crypti accounts associated with a given node, to a designated recipient crypti account.
+The ```withdraw_funds``` task allows you to withdraw a specific amount from one of the lisk accounts associated with a given node, to a designated recipient lisk account.

 The required steps are as follows: